Atlanta Student Movement

-History
+Background

-On February 3, 1960, Atlanta University Center (AUC) senior, Lonnie King, read about the four young boys that started the sit-in at the Woolworth Store in downtown Greensboro, North Carolina on February 1.
-This first sit-in caused emotional fortitude and physical restraint, captured by the lenses of reporters, exposed a new generation of young adults to nonviolent direct activism.
-The first thing that came to King's mind was panty-raids and how quickly these raids could spread from one college to another.
-King believed that the panty-raid theory should be applied to the Civil Rights Movement because segregation was ubiquitous.
-Segregation was a problem that existed all over the south, not just in Greensboro.
-King conferred with Joseph Pierce and Julian Bond about organizing a Student Movement in the Atlanta University Center.
-The three were dissatisfied with Atlanta’s slow pace for change in segregation and decided to act.
+On February 3, 1960, Atlanta University Center (AUC) senior Lonnie King read about the four young boys that had started the sit-in at the Woolworth Store in downtown Greensboro, North Carolina, on February 1.
+The participants of this first sit-in exhibited emotional fortitude and physical restraint, exposing a new generation of young adults to nonviolent direct activism.
+The first thing that came to King's mind was panty raids and how quickly these raids could spread from one college to another.
+King believed that the panty-raid theory should be applied to the Civil Rights Movement because racial segregation was a problem that existed all over the US south, not just in Greensboro.
+King conferred with Joseph Pierce and Julian Bond about organizing a student movement in the Atlanta University Center.
+The three were dissatisfied with Atlanta's slow pace for change in segregation and decided to act.

-Inspired, like other college students attending historically black colleges across the United States, Atlanta University Center (AUC) students mobilized to launch a series of demonstrations to end legalized segregation in public facilities and on February 5, 1960, approximately fifteen students attended the first meeting of prospective movement participants.
-The group attempted their first sit-in on Lincoln’s birthday; however, they were unable to obtain a sufficient number of students to participate.
-Word of the Atlanta Student Movement began to travel fast and Lonnie King, Julian Bond, et al, were summoned to appear before a special meeting of Atlanta University Center’s Council of Presidents.
+AUC students mobilized to launch a series of demonstrations to end legalized segregation in public facilities on February 5, 1960.
+Approximately fifteen students attended the first meeting of prospective movement participants.
+The group attempted their first sit-in on Lincoln's birthday, but there were too few students participating.
+Word of the Atlanta Student Movement began to travel fast and Lonnie King, Julian Bond, and others were summoned to appear before a special meeting of Atlanta University Center's Council of Presidents.

 The presidents spoke in turn, expressing their opinions of the proposed sit-in movement.
 Dr. Clement, president of Atlanta University spoke first.
 He was followed by Dr. Mays of Morehouse, Dr. Manley of Spelman, and Dr. Brawley of Clark.
-The four presidents discouraged students from participating in the movement and to focus on their classwork.
+The four presidents discouraged students from participating in the movement, instead focusing on their classwork.
 They believed in pursuing a legal strategy, letting the NAACP fight the racial battle.
 The fifth speaker was Dr. Harry V. Richardson of ITC.
-He stated, “I think that the kids are right.
-I have a Ph.D.; I head a major college, and I cannot go downtown except to spend my money.”
-Dr. Frank Cunningham of Morris Brown College was the last to speak and he strongly supported Dr. Richardson’s opinion about the student movement that was developing in the south.
-Dr. Clement, chairman of the Council, was caught off guard by the latter comments and asked who would speak on behalf of the students.
+He stated, "I think that the kids are right.
+I have a Ph.D.; I head a major college, and I cannot go downtown except to spend my money."
+Dr. Frank Cunningham of Morris Brown College was the last to speak and he strongly supported Dr. Richardson's opinion about the student movement that was developing in the South.
+Dr. Clement, chairman of the council, was caught off-guard by the latter comments, and asked who would speak on behalf of the students.
 Lonnie King was selected by his peers to speak and argued that it was time for the Negro community to come together and end segregation in Atlanta.
 Following King's speech, Dr. Clement suggested the students announce their position through a manifesto to the Atlanta Community before undertaking organized protests.